-Many people, especially women, find that using perms make their hair easier to manage and to style.
+Many people, especially women, find that perms help make their hair easier to manage and to style.
 Chemically straightened or ‘relaxed’ hair often needs a lot more attention and care than most natural hair types, due to the amount of chemicals used to take the natural curliness out of it.
 If not properly maintained, you could face problems such as breakage, split ends and hair loss.
-However, taking care of relaxed hair doesn’t have to be a hassle or strain.
-These tips are to help you with looking after and maintaining your straightened tresses.
+However, taking care of relaxed hair doesn’t have to be a hassle.
+These tips are here to help you with looking after and maintaining your straightened tresses.

 Regularly checking for split ends and trimming them is a good idea for any hair type, especially for relaxed hair.
-The end of the hair are the oldest parts of the shaft, and can often become damaged due to rough handling, styling or humidity.
-Damaged or split ends can creep up the hair shaft and cause weakness and eventually breakage.
+The ends are the oldest parts of the hair, and can often become damaged due to rough handling, styling or humidity.
+Damaged or split ends can creep up the hair shaft, causing weakness and eventually breakage.
 It is recommended to lightly trim the ends of your hair (this is sometimes called ‘dusting’) roughly every four to six weeks.
 This will help to reduce hair breakage, which causes shortening, and eventual loss of hair.

-Heated styling tools such as flat irons, curling irons and powerful blow dryers can cause damage to relaxed hair, if used every day, or for long periods of time.
-Flat irons and curling irons cause more damage than a blow dryer, as these tools actually touch the hair for periods of time.
+Heated styling tools such as flat irons, curling irons and blow dryers can cause damage to relaxed hair, if used every day and/or for long periods of time.
+Flat irons and curling irons cause more damage than a blow dryer, as these tools actually touch the hair.

 Avoid overusing these, and when you do, use products like heat protectors (these are liquids that can be combed through or sprayed into the hair, and will act as a coating to prevent heat-related damage), and put the tool on a low setting if possible.
 Avoid leaving the iron in a part for too long, as this can literally ‘fry’ your hair!

 As for blow dryers, a great alternative is letting your hair air dry.
-However, if that isn’t possible, you can still use a blow dryer, but have it at a medium heat setting.
+However, if that isn’t possible, you can still use a blow dryer, but have it on the 'cold' setting.
 If it is a hand held one, remember to constantly move it to different areas of your head.
 If it is a ‘bonnet’ style one, also have it at a medium setting, and set to a timer.

 Even though your hair is chemically straightened, new hair growth that comes from the roots will have a natural, curly texture.
 This is your natural hair growing through the roots from your scalp.
 As it grows longer, the roots tend to become entangled easily, which can lead to knots (ouch!)
 Rough combing of new growth can result in hair loss and breakage.